Stock Plan Services FAQs: Your Account

 You can also review the Selling Shares in Your Fidelity Account® (PDF) quick-start guide if you need some extra help.

 How do I get my cash?

 If you sold shares, exercised an award, or received a payout, there are several easy ways to access your cash directly from your Fidelity Account®.
 You can link a bank account, set up checkwriting, or use a debit card.

 Setting up these features ahead of time will help ensure that you don’t have to wait for your cash.
-Visit the Transfers page to get started.
+Visit the Features by Account page to get started.

 What types of communications will I receive from Fidelity?

-Fidelity Stock Plan Services has been chosen by your company to administer your stock plan.
+Fidelity Stock Plan Services has been chosen by your company to provide administrative services for your stock plan.
 You may receive a range of communications to help you understand and manage your stock plan, navigate important plan events, and create a financial plan to help you make the most of your stock benefits.
 Additionally, you'll always have online access to your account statements and confirmations.